top of page

 -

 What if my pet gets upset with visitors, veterinary care or is fearful?In this case, Dr. Kim recommends giving oral sedation before the appointment to help them relax and to make the visit safer and less stressful for all involved.
 We want your final memories to be positive and fear-free.
 If you think your pet would benefit from an oral sedative, speak with your veterinarian for recommendations.
-If you do not have a regular veterinarian, we can schedule a pre-euthanasia visit for oral sedation.
+Alternatively, you can speak with Dr. Kim to arrange for you to give your pet a sedative upon her arrival.
+This is an gel/liquid that can be squirted into the mouth or given with a treat.

 -